ottoaraujo/Gestor/htdocs/wp-content/plugins/wp-html-mail/readme.txt

 = Can I send my newsletter campaigns with this plugin? =

 No, this is not a newsletter tool, it just makes your emails beautiful but doesn't send custom ones.

+= How can I remove the gap at the header of my Contact Form 7 emails? =

+Go to your Contact Form 7 email settings and change email type from HTML to text.
+WP HTML Mail will take care of the HTML.

 = Can a customize the HTML code of the email header? =